GeoEye-2 Earth Observation Satellite, United States of America

 GeoEye-2 is an earth observation satellite (EOS) being designed and built by Lockheed Martin Space Systems (LMSS) in Sunnyvale, California.
 It is a third generation spacecraft, which is expected to offer the highest resolution imagery of the earth available for civilian and military applications.
 Owned and operated by GeoEye, the satellite will provide a greater volume of imagery compared to its predecessor GeoEye-1.

-The spacecraft will be launched into sun synchronous orbit on the piggyback of Atlas V launch vehicle from Space Launch Complex-3E at Vandenberg Air Force Base, California, in 2012.
+The spacecraft will be launched into sun synchronous orbit on the piggyback of the Atlas V launch vehicle from Space Launch Complex-3E at Vandenberg Air Force Base, California, in early 2013.
 It will be positioned at an altitude of 500km above the earth.

 The spacecraft will capture imagery of up to 700,000km² a day with a ground resolution of 0.36m in panchromatic mode.
 It can collect 350,000km² of imagery a day in multispectral mode with a spatial resolution of 0.25m.